ChenLingPeng/YAC/README.md

 # YAC (Yet Another Crawler)

-YAC (spelled as **Yet Another Crawler**), is an extended edition for crawler [here](https://github.com/ChenLingPeng/arachnez) written by me.
+YAC (spelled as **Yet Another Crawler**), is an extended edition for scala crawler [here](https://github.com/ChenLingPeng/arachnez) written by me.
 My plan is to add distributed feature first and some other functions.

 ## Basic Feature (on plan)